IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `int znsq_delete(znsq_connection_t, const char *key, const char *key_value);`

 #### Delete Documents
 Deletes (erases) existing documents from a EzNoSQL database using the provided primary or secondary key name and paired key_value.
 An exclusive document level lock will be obtained for the delete request.
-For non-recoverable datasets, the lock will be released immediately following the request, and for recoverable databases, the lock will be released by a znsq_commit, znsq_backout, or when the task ends.
+For non-recoverable datasets, the lock will be released immediately following the request, and for recoverable databases, the lock will be released by a znsq_commit, znsq_abort, or when the task ends.
 All secondary indexes will be updated to relect any alternate key deletions when the document is deleted.

 If the auto-commit option is active for the connection, then a commit will be issued following a successful delete.